-Millennials this is for you.
-Ok maybe to anyone that needs help to avoid credit card debt.
+Millennials, this is for you.
+Ok, maybe to anyone that needs help to avoid credit card debt.

-We Americans owe billions in credit card debt, and the bundled high-interest rates that come with it have lead us to a challenging debt twist, which is definitely not easy to rise above.
+We Americans owe billions in credit card debt, and the bundled high-interest rates that come with it have to lead us to a challenging debt twist, which is definitely not easy to rise above.

 As part of the Millennial generation, I myself have experienced a financial crisis.
-To a large extent, I also believe that our generation has gone through several economic downturns, which appear to be mostly for credit cards as compared to other generations.
+To a large extent, I also believe that our generation has gone through several economic downturns, which appear to be mostly for credit cards compared to other generations.

 How to Avoid Credit Card Debt Today

-So, if you're a Millennial, you can consider the following tips on using credit cards efficiently and avoiding any chance of getting into the dangerous debt territory.
+So, if you're a Millennial, you can consider the following tips on using credit cards efficiently and avoiding any chance of getting into dangerous debt territory.

-Never ignore interest rates
+Never ignore interest rates.

 But that feeling might turn out to be a big headache in the future if you apply without going through the terms first.

 Not all credit cards are made equal, and some carry very high-interest rates that could become one of the reasons for your crippling financial situation.

-About 15 percent as an annual percentage rate can be called standard rate, but some are stretched as far as 20 percent.
+About 15 percent as an annual percentage rate can be called a standard rate, but some are stretched as far as 20 percent.

-But, be aware that these rates tend to jump after 90 days period (as seen in most credit cards).
+But, be aware that these rates tend to jump after 90 days (as seen in most credit cards).

 - Nothing Good Comes From Keeping Up With The Joneses

-- 10 Ways To Save and Manage Money On a Low Income
+- 10 Ways To Save And Manage Money On a Low Income

 - 6 Helpful Ideas to Reduce Your Cable Bill

-2. Steer clear of fees
+Steer clear of fees

 It may feel like you've “arrived” simply because you are spending $500 per year for your platinum card, but it's an unnecessary expense if you use the card to pay for lunch and fill your car’s tank.

-3. Make the habit of paying on time
+Make a habit of paying on time.

 The good thing about having credit cards is that if you keep paying off the balance regularly each month, you don’t need to pay any extra fees or interest.

 Miss a payment, and you are surrounded by late charges and a large amount of interest.
 Plus, you could see your credit score tumbling down the hill.

-4. Keep an eye on the circling balance
+Keep an eye on the circling balance.

-The fact is that one-third of your credit score stands on credit utilization, or the debt amount you have vs the credit amount that is available.
+The fact is that one-third of your credit score stands on credit utilization or the debt amount you have vs. the credit amount that is available.
 In simple words, your aim should be to avoid gathering a hefty credit card bill, even if you're careful about timely payments.

-5. Utilize for creating credit
+Utilize for creating credit

-6. Use more than one card carefully
+Use more than one card carefully.

 Why?
 The reason is that your credit score is moderately based on the amount of debt you have compared to the overall credit availability.

 Since more credit cards mean more accessible credit, there is a benefit to having multiple cards.
 The big caveat to this is that having more cards means having more chances to borrow and gather debt.

-There is no hard and fast rule regarding the number of credit cards that one should use, but you probably can get away with opting two or maybe three.
+There is no hard and fast rule regarding the number of credit cards that one should use, but you probably can get away with opting for two or maybe three.

-7. Prepare a roadmap of your spending
+Prepare a roadmap of your spending.

 Almost every company allows their card users to check their transactions online, and some even display purchases in their respective categories, thus, helping them with their financial planning.

-8. Make use of credit card rewards
+Make use of credit card rewards.

 There's quite a fierce competition among credit card companies to provide the cardholders with rewards upon their purchases.
-Some offer cash back, whereas, others offer travel points or other rewards.
+Some offer cash back, whereas others offer travel points or other rewards.